English

 The relationship between movies and literature dates back to film's earliest days.
 Comparing films and texts allows for an explanation of storytelling and the fascinating choices auteurs make.
 Plot, tone, and symbolism are considered alongside questions of power and representation.

-In this course we delve into some of the most famous and influential works of classical Western literature, including Homer, Sophocles, Euripides, and Virgil.
-We will discuss the complexities and depth of their explorations of issues such as war, glory, political power, the place of the gods, and tragic loss.
+In this course we delve into some of the most famous/influential works of classical Western literature, including Homer, Sophocles, Euripides, and Virgil.
+We discuss issues such as war, glory, political power, the place of the gods, and tragic loss.

 Program of approved readings under the supervision of a selected faculty member; examination on readings and a lengthy paper required.
 Restricted to senior English majors with high cumulative averages.
 Permission of chair required; ordinarily may not be repeated.